LedgeDash/unum/docs/cli.md

 2. Unum configuration files, one for each function, including added functions
 3. Updated template file to include the added functions

+Run this command inside a Unum application directory.

 By default, the CLI looks for a `unum-template.yaml` file in the current directory.
 Users can specify `--unum-template <PATH_TO_FILE>` to overwrite the default behavior.